Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/03-FASTQ-files_&_basic-QC.md

 ## Scripting in bash

 So loops are pretty useful, but what if we wanted to make it even simpler to run.
 Maybe we even want to share the program we just wrote with other lab members so that they can execute it on their own FASTQ files.
-One way to do this would be to write this series of commands into a Bash script, that can be executed at the command line, passing the files you would like to be operated on to the script.
+One way to do this would be to write this series of commands into a `Bash script`, that can be executed at the command line, passing the files you would like to be operated on to the script.

 To generate the script (suffix `.sh`) we could use the `nano` editor:
 ```bash